 Phage Virion Proteins (PVP) are essential materials of bacteriophage, which participate in a series of biological processes.
 Accurate identification of phage virion proteins is helpful to understand the mechanism of interaction between the phage and its host bacteria.
 Since experimental method is labor intensive and time-consuming, in the past few years, many computational approaches have been proposed to identify phage virion proteins.
 In order to facilitate researchers to select appropriate methods, it is necessary to give a comprehensive review and comparison on existing computational methods on identifying phage virion proteins.
 In this review, we summarized the existing computational methods for identifying phage virion proteins and also assessed their performances on an independent dataset.
 Finally, challenges and future perspectives for identifying phage virion proteins were presented.
 Taken together, we hope that this review could provide clues to researches on the study of phage virion proteins.

-bacteriophage, phage virion protein, machine learning algorithm, feature selection, web-server
+Bacteriophage, phage virion protein, host bacteria, machine learning algorithm, feature selection, web-server.

-Innovative Institute of Chinese Medicine and Pharmacy, Chengdu University of Traditional Chinese Medicine, Chengdu 611730, Center for Genomics and Computational Biology, School of Life Sciences, North China University of Science and Technology, Tangshan 063000, Key Laboratory for Neuro-Information of Ministry of Education, School of Life Science and Technology, Center for Informational Biology, University of Electronic Science and Technology of China, Chengdu 610054
+Key Laboratory for Neuro-Information of Ministry of Education, School of Life Science and Technology, Center for Informational Biology, University of Electronic Science and Technology of China, Chengdu 610054, Center for Genomics and Computational Biology, School of Life Sciences, North China University of Science and Technology, Tangshan 063000, Key Laboratory for Neuro-Information of Ministry of Education, School of Life Science and Technology, Center for Informational Biology, University of Electronic Science and Technology of China, Chengdu 610054